top of page

 Seven Flemish perinatal hospitals are working together to demonstrate the prevention of CMV through Valaciclovir.
 Our goal is to increase awareness of CMV among pregnant women, to offer standardized screening (detecting antibodies in mom's blood) and to start Valaciclovir when a CMV infection is diagnosed during screening.

-The treatment involves taking 4x4 Valaciclovir tablets per day from the time of confirmation of the infection until the time of amniocentesis (around 20 weeks of pregnancy) to prevent the transmission of the infection to your baby.
-We will monitor you closely every two weeks.
-After at least 8 weeks of treatment, an amniocentesis is performed to detect CMV in the amniotic fluid.
+All study patients with a primary, first trimester CMV infection received Valaciclovir 4x4 tablets per day from the time of confirmation of the infection until the time of amniocentesis (around 20 weeks of pregnancy) to prevent the transmission of the infection to the fetus.
+After at least 8 weeks of treatment, an amniocentesis was performed to detect CMV in the amniotic fluid.
+Afterwards the pregnancy was followed with detailed ultrasound examinations and an MRI examination.

 To ensure all examinations run smoothly, the delivery takes place in one of the seven participating hospitals.